Ph.D., Boston University, 2011

 Quinn Hall, Room 221

-Courses: Introduction to Design (TMD 126,) Fashion Theory and Analysis (TMD 424,) and --with Dr. Martin Bide-- Sustainability in Textiles and Apparel (GCH 104.)
+Courses: Introduction to Design (TMD 126,) CAD for Textiles and Apparel (TMD 346,) Fashion Theory and Analysis (TMD 424)

-He worked as an artist and designer for 20 years after graduating from the Wimbledon School of Art in London in 1986, with a degree in 3d design for theater.
+After graduating from the Wimbledon School of Art in London in 1986 with a degree in 3d design for theater, Karl worked as an artist and designer for 20 years.
 Credits include over 40 theatrical productions, 4 films, 2 public artworks, and numerous commissions for sets and costumes, couture, exhibitions, graphic design, murals, lighting, installations, art direction, and production design.
 Karl also designed at the Mid-Ocean Studio from 2001-2007, creating CAD models for the artist Brower Hatcher and collaborating on the development of biomimetic sculpture.
 These efforts involved researching cellular automata and natural morphology to develop algorithms and computerized methods for the auto-generation of structural forms obeying organic principles.
 The project required collaboration with Brown University’s SHAPE Lab, a multidisciplinary project supported by the National Science Foundation.

 Papers and articles:

 Aspelund.
 K. “Sigurdur Gudmundsson,” “Dress and Design,” “Commemorations and Festivals in Iceland.”
 In Encyclopedia of Romantic Nationalism in Europe.
 Study Platform on Interlocking Nationalisms (SPIN www.spinnet.eu).
 Huizinga Institute, Amsterdam.
 2012.